Ortask/mutator/README.md

 mutator
 =======

-Mutation analysis.
+Mutation analysis for any language.
 Quick and painless.
 Done.